 OK, back to making our “Thankful Doors” project!
 This is just a mini Thankful Tree project with a more focused approach.
 With a Thanksgiving Printable Thankful Tree, families or classrooms make a collective project that shares all the things they are thankful for, which is fantastic.
 A Thankful Door focuses on what we are thankful for about an individual.
 In our family we all work on them.
 What started as a way for my husband and I to affirm our kids has become a way that they also affirm one another.
 It’s fantastic.
 We remind them that we are always thankful for them, it makes them feel good about themselves and ultimately they turn that feeling towards others.
 I should point out the kids still fight, we still lose our tempers, we are rushed, it isn’t perfect; but this project is an exercise in the right direction.

 All you need is a little Fall colored construction paper and you are good to go!
 Don’t want to stop by the store?
 Here is a great option on Amazon that is Prime eligible.
+I also HIGHLY suggest taking a trip to the local library or downloading on the Libby app or use an Audible credit.

 While a quick Google or Pinterest search will give you dozens of printable leaf options, we found a way to make it easier and better!
 One thing we hate about cut out leaf printables is that each individual leaf needs to be cut out.
 We have made a printable with one type of leaf.
 After printing out the leaf on the beautiful Autumn color you choose, simply fold down the middle.
 Six leaves are on each page and you can fold to cut two at a time.
 Print out two pages and cut out four at a time!
 Parents are busy, we don’t have time to cut out 30 leaves individually!
 Time is precious and I would hate for anyone to miss out on a fun family memory because the prep work took too long.
 I hope this is helpful!